MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 The high-voltage power distribution board is used for components that require 48V DC input.
 The PDB has an input from the battery, four outputs to the motors, and one output to the router.
 Every motor connector can handle 48V and up to 30A.
 The router connector is designed to tolerate 48V and up to 20A.
 The board also has a dedicated space for CAN communication, including two USB-to-CAN adapters and two CAN bus splitters.

-diode, säkring, kylfläns
+The board is equipped with components to ensure a safe and stable power supply for all connected devices.
+Diodes are used to guarantee that current flows in the correct direction and to protect against reversed polarity when connecting the battery.
+The diodes are mounted on a heat sink for effective cooling.
+In addition, each connector is fitted with a fuse, allowing faults to be interrupted and thereby enhancing system safety
 <!-- Add drawings and pictures of the pdb--->

 #### 4.3.7 Low-Voltage PDB
 The low-voltage power distribution board is used for components with different DC inputs.
-The PDB accepts a 48V DC input and provides three output voltage levels through three DC-DC converters.
-The first is for all sensors and components that need a 24V DC input.
-The middle is made for the NUC computer that needs 20V DC, and the last is flexible between 5-12V for future sensors.
+The PDB accepts a 48V DC input and provides three different output voltage levels through three DC-DC converters.

+For the intended use, the first dc-dc converter is for all sensors and components that requires a 24V DC input.
+The middle is made for the NUC computer that needs 20V DC, and the last is free to regulate between 5-12V for future needs.
+In total, a single DC‑DC converter can deliver up to 10A.
+The main idea is to keep the board as modular och flexible as possible to easily be able to change the setup in the future.

+As for the high-voltage PDB, this is also equiped with diodes and fuses for safe operation.
 <!-- Add drawings and pictures of the pdb--->

 #### 4.3.8 Motors